 2 The site

-start_pagekey accepts the same page ID syntax that’s used in xrefs.
+start_pagekey accepts the same resource ID syntax that’s used in xrefs.

 Save the playbook as antora-playbook.yml in the demo-site directory you made in Step 1.